- Chart

 Strengths

-- Strong brand reputation and long history of innovation in specialty alloys.
+- Strong reputation for high-quality, high-performance specialty alloys.

 Weaknesses